Withernsea

 Withernsea /ˈwɪðərnsi/ is a seaside resort town and civil parish in Holderness, East Riding of Yorkshire, England.
 Its white inland lighthouse, rising around 127 ft above Hull Road, now houses a museum to 1950s actress Kay Kendall, who was born in the town.

 The Prime Meridian crosses the coast north-west of Withernsea.

 At the 2011 UK census, Withernsea had a population of 6,159, an increase on the 2001 UK census figure of 5,980.

-Withernsea education system consists of both Withernsea High School, and Withernsea Primary School.